CSCfi/csc-user-guide/docs/support/tutorials/clean-up-data.md

   a file.
 This may be useful if you experience problems, and would like help to troubleshoot the situation.
     - `lcleaner --log-level debug path_summary.txt 2> ~/lcleaner-debug-$(date +%s).log`
+- The use of `-0` both with `lcleaner` and `xargs` in the example commands on this page is recommended in order to avoid problems with file names that include whitespace.